Mizoram Engineering College

 Mizoram Engineering College is the only engineering college in the town of Lunglei, Mizoram.

 Location

-Lunglei Government College is located in Pukpui, about 12 km from Lunglei.
+Mizoram Engineering College is located in Pukpui, about 12 km from Lunglei.
 The College has 24.9 acres of land.

 History

 Mizoram Engineering College was inaugurated on 3rd Feb 2019 by Prime Minister Narendra Modi.
 The first department to start functioning will be the Civil Engineering Department for the 2019–2020 academic session.
 The College has been constructed under the Rashtriya Uchchatar Shiksha Abhiyan scheme.
-As of December 2020 the college has still not been able to start functioning due to sub-standard level of construction with no basic amenities.
+As of December 2020 the college has still not been able to start functioning due to lack of basic amenities.
 The approach road, water and power requirements are still to be completed.

 Departments

 The College has the following departments: